LGN520/farreach-public/ycsb-implementation.md

 		* Convert keystring into 16B key instead of changing workload file
 	+ Implement dynamic array and part of socket helper

-## FUTURE

-* FUTURE: SYNC read blocking for PUTREQ_LARGEVALUE pktloss to DistFarreach (OBSOLETE due to record embedding)
-	+ Switch: largevalueseq_reg and is_largevalueblock
-	+ Server: per-server blockinfomap and mutex for read blocking
-	+ FUTURE: SYNC record embedding for GETREQ_BEINGEVICTED and GETREQ_LARGEVALUEBLOCK_SEQ to DistFarReach (NOT need blocking for both eviction and large write now)
-* FUTURE: SYNC client-side upstream backup and server-side replay-based recovery for durability to DistFarreach
-* FUTURE: SYNC seq_hdr.snapshot_token for server-side snapshot to DistFarreach
-* FUTURE: SYNC record embedding to avoid read blocking to DistFarReach

 ## DEPRECATED

 * DEPRECATED: Add YCSB-E in exp2 on different workloads after running all experiments